julianeisel/bWidgets/README.md

 bWidgets
 ========

-_bWidgets is a cross-platform widget toolkit with a narrow scope, designed specifically for [Blender](https://www.blender.org/)._
+_bWidgets is a cross-platform widget framework with a narrow scope, designed specifically for [Blender](https://www.blender.org/)._

 __Note:__ This is not an official Blender project!

-Unlike other toolkits, bWidgets does _not_ contain window management, event management, graphics libraries, font management and the like.
+Unlike common UI toolkits, bWidgets does _not_ contain window management, event management, graphics libraries, font management and the like.
 It is solely focused on core widget features: Widget types, layouts, styling, interaction.